p21211/p21211/README.md

 - 🔭 I’m currently a final year Student at IIIT Gwalior.
 - 💬 Would Love to talk (Anything related to Tech)
 - ⚡ I'm passionate about technology and management.
+- ✨ I love to work as Team Member.